THIS: The Great Loop

 May 8, 2017

 I think maybe my childhood hipness had to die so that Angélique Kidjo might listen.
-In that era of the British Invasion and the soul insurgency from within, I was falling behind my peers’ preparation for a bolder, noisier world as my folks spun an unbroken setlist of symphonies and fold-dances, show-tunes and sea-shanties, and hurried us past Jimi Hendrix posters and clicked the channel quickly at the inkling of any “hard rock” (by age two, my kid sister was conditioned enough to bust into tears at the sight of Tiny Tim — a revolutionary by virtue of his pre-Weird Al long curls and evident sarcasm I guess; certainly not his ukulele and trilling voice).
+In that era of the British Invasion and the soul insurgency from within, I was falling behind my peers’ preparation for a bolder, noisier world as my folks spun an unbroken setlist of symphonies and folk-dances, show-tunes and sea-shanties, and hurried us past Jimi Hendrix posters and clicked the channel quickly at the inkling of any “hard rock” (by age two, my kid sister was conditioned enough to bust into tears at the sight of Tiny Tim — a revolutionary by virtue of his pre-Weird Al long curls and evident sarcasm I guess; certainly not his ukulele and trilling voice).
 On the opposite hemisphere, Jimi’s albums were being diverted to Angélique Kidjo’s childhood home in Benin, along with Mr. Brown and other prophets getting more honor in their originating continent than their own country.

 I felt like I was experiencing what concert-goers to some of those embodiments of music history must have witnessed, at Carnegie Hall last night, long before Kidjo, from the stage, recalled how her mother would tell her to stop all the manic dancing and “look like a girl,” to which Kid-Kidjo replied, “I wanna be James Brown when I grow up, so I guess I’m a boy!”
 Tonight she was fulfilling a different youthful prophecy, bouncing the signal that beamed into her brain when she first heard Talking Heads’ Remain in Light album at school, as an exile in Paris from then-totalitarian Benin.
 It was like a letter sent halfway in history from her birthplace and her eventual home in America.
 She brought it on home in a concert re-composition of the album, and for me, it was like those waylaid rock records from my own upbringing had been finally delivered.
 Africa called, and gave me my groove back.